klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 The logical flow, above, shows that the only two possible vectors for this kind of exploitation are: `__destruct` and `__wakeup`, as they are the only two called during the deserialization induced by the `phar://` wrapper.

 The following snippet provides an example of vulnerable code.
-As you can see, there is no class implemented within the PHP file, but we know from the comments that Slim, Yii and Guzzle are installed and required via the vendor autoload script.
+As observable, there is no class implemented within the PHP file, but Slim, Yii and Guzzle are installed and required via the vendor autoload script.

 ```php
 <?php